-1) Queue Management: Each sensor has a data queue that contains data messages ready for transmission.
-The data messages of a sensor come from three sources.
-(1) After the sensor acquires data from its sensing unit, it creates a data message, which is inserted into its data queue; (2) When the sensor receives a data message from other sensors, it inserts the message into its data queue; (3) After the sensor sends out a data message to a non-sink sensor node, it may also insert the message into its own data queue again, because the message is not guaranteed to be delivered to the sink.
-The queue management is to appropriately sort the data messages in the queue, to determine which data message to be sent when the sensor meets another sensor, and to determine which data message to be dropped when the queue is full.
+Compared to the simple first-in-first-out queue in RED, the data queue management in FAD is more complicated.
+Each sensor has a data queue that contains data messages ready for transmission.
+The data messages of a sensor come from three sources: 1) After the sensor acquires data from its sensing unit, it creates a data message, which is inserted into its data queue, 2) when the sensor receives a data message from other sensors, it inserts the message into its data queue, and 3) after the sensor sends out a data message to a nonsink sensor node, it may also insert the message into its own data queue again because the message is not guaranteed to be delivered to the sink.
+The queue management is to appropriately sort the data messages in the queue to determine which data message to send when the sensor meets another sensor and to determine which data message to drop when the queue is full.

 Our proposed queue management scheme is based on the fault tolerance, which signifies how important the messages are.
 The message with smaller fault tolerance is more important and should be transmitted with a higher priority.
 This is done by sorting the messages in the queue with an increasing order of their fault tolerance.
-Message with the smallest fault tolerance is always at the top of the queue and transmitted first.
-A message is dropped at the following two occasions.
-First, if the queue is full when a message arrives, its fault tolerance is compared with the message at the end of the queue.
+A message with the smallest fault tolerance is always at the top of the queue and transmitted first.
+A message is dropped on the following two occasions: First, if the queue is full when a message arrives, its fault tolerance is compared with the message at the end of the queue.
 If the new message has a larger fault tolerance, it is dropped.
 Otherwise, the message at the end of the queue is dropped, and the new message is inserted into the queue at appropriate position according to its fault tolerance.
-Second, if the fault tolerance of a message is larger than a threshold, the message is dropped, even if the queue is not full.
+Second, if the fault tolerance of a message is larger than a threshold (e.g., $\gamma$ ), the message is dropped even if the queue is not full.
 This is to reduce transmission overhead, given that the message will be delivered to the sinks with a high probability by other sensors in the network.
 A special example is the message which has been transmitted to the sink.
 It will be dropped immediately because it has the highest fault tolerance of 1.

 With the above queue management scheme, a sensor can determine the available buffer space in its queue for future arrival messages with a given fault tolerance.
-Assume a sensor has a total queue space for at most K messages.
-Let k_i^m denote the number of messages with a fault tolerance level of m in the queue of Sensor i.
-Then, the available buffer space at Sensor i for new messages with fault tolerance x is $B_i(x) = K - \sum{m=0}^{x} k_i^m$.
-If $B_i(x) = 0$, any arrival message with a fault tolerance of x or higher will be dropped.
-Note that, however, even when the queue is filled by K messages and becomes full, $B_i(x)$ may still be larger than 0, for a small x (i.e., for messages with a low fault tolerance).
-Buffer space information is important to make decision on data transmission, as discussed next.
+Assume that a sensor has a total queue space for at most K messages.
+Let $k_i^m$ denote the number of messages with a fault tolerance level of m in the queue of sensor i (where $0 \le m \le 1$ ).
+Then, the available buffer space at sensor i for new messages with fault tolerance x is $B_i(x) = K - \sum{m=0}^{x} k_i^m$ .
+If $B_i(x) = 0$ , any arrival message with a fault tolerance of x or higher will be dropped.
+Note that, however, even when the queue is filled by K messages and becomes full, $B_i(x)$ may still be larger than 0 for a small x (i.e., for messages with a low fault tolerance).
+Buffer space information is important to make decisions on data transmission, as discussed next.